 Since its formation, Monzo has secured £384m in announced equity deals, through 12 funding rounds.
 Most recently, in June 2020, it received a £60m fundraising with several US-based investors, as well as UK firm Passion Capital.
 The company’s website currently boasts having more than 4.8m customers with a Monzo bank account.

-Following a 30-year long career in banking, Boden sought to revolutionise the space, building an app to help customers manage their finances in real-time.
+Following a 30-year long career in the banking sector, Boden sought to revolutionise the space, building an app to help customers manage their finances in real-time.
 She was awarded an MBE for her services to financial technology in 2018.
 Boden’s new book, Banking on It, details the company’s founding, including her fallout with Blomfield and their conflicting visions for the company.

 Starling offers four account options on its mobile app—personal, joint, euro, and business—plus a debit card for kids, ‘Starling Kite’.
 The bank has also introduced a number of new features during COVID-19, specifically built to support customers during the pandemic.
 These include government-backed lending for small businesses, mobile cheque deposits, and its new Connected card designed for people self-isolating and relying on friends and family to shop on their behalf.